delendum-xyz/starkvm-compiler/MVM-upgrade.md

 the translator.
 The number of labels in a program, however, is effectively unbounded.

-Because it is harder to read and verify, my research tools just use the linear address decoding.
+Because the logarithmic method it is harder to read and verify, and harder to encode correctly and efficiently, my research tools just use the linear address decoding.
+[Optimal logarithmic algo to be specified]

 The chop can be performed with bit shifting or the equivalent div/mod operations.
 However the PC does not have to be modified